devopsdays/devopsdays-web/content/events/2022-prague/welcome.md

 <div class = "row">
   <div class = "col-md-6 push-md-6">
     <b> The first DevOpsDays Prague was postponed because of the covid-19 situation but we are back on track and getting the event ready for you.
-CFP is open again to include new topics introduced after the original date.
 We are looking forward to see you all there!
     <br><br>
     All tickets and arrangements from the original event are still valid.</b>
     <br><br>